linode/docs/docs/guides/security/basics/remove-unused-network-facing-services/index.md

 modified: 2022-02-15
 modified_by:
   name: Linode
-title: "How to Remove Unused Network-Facing Services"
+title: "Remove Unused Network-Facing Services"
-h1_title: "Remove Unused Network-Facing Services"
+title_meta: "How to Remove Unused Network-Facing Services"
-enable_h1: true
 ---

 Most Linux distributions install with running network services which listen for incoming connections from the internet, the loopback interface, or a combination of both.
 Network-facing services which are not needed should be removed from the system to reduce the attack surface of both running processes and installed packages.